CYS4srl/SensitiveDiscoverer/README.md

 ### Manual install

-To install the CYS4-SensitiveDiscoverer extension manually:
+To install the SensitiveDiscoverer extension manually:

-1. Download newest CYS4-SensitiveDiscoverer from the Release page.
+1. Download newest SensitiveDiscoverer from the Release page.
 2. Go to Extender -> Extension.
 Click Add.
 Set Extension type to Java.
 Set the path of the (.jar) to the file downloaded at step 1.
-3. CYS4-SensitiveDiscoverer should appear inside Burp Extension list, and a new tab will appear.
+3. SensitiveDiscoverer should appear inside Burp Extension list, and a new tab will appear.

 ## Usage